dephell/dephell/docs/cmd-project-build.md

 1. [dephell deps convert](cmd-deps-convert) for details how DepHell converts dependencies from one format to another.
 1. [dephell project bump](cmd-project-bump) to bump project version.
 1. [dephell project upload](cmd-project-upload) to upload dist packages (on PyPI or somewhere else).
+1. [dephell project test](cmd-project-test) to see how the project behaves on a clean installation.
 1. [Full list of config parameters](params)